Intro to sUAS - Public Safety

 One of the most important considerations for police, fire, and emergency management crews is the FAA policies under which they will operate.
 In addition to flying under commercial FAA rules, public safety organizations may fly under a separate set of FAA regulations.
 Our specialized public safety course guides you through the process of understanding these alternatives and getting the necessary certifications.

-The course fee includes a workbook, a quadcopter with camera, a computer flight simulator with radio controller, 50 FAA sample test questions, a sample General Order, a copy of First to Deploy – Unmanned Aircraft for SAR & Law Enforcement by Gene Robinson, and 24 hours of instruction.
+The course includes a training quadcopter with a camera, a computer flight simulator with a radio controller, a sectional chart, 50 FAA sample test questions, a workbook, a sample General Order, a copy of First to Deploy – Unmanned Aircraft for SAR & Law Enforcement by Gene Robinson, and 24 hours of instruction.
 Each student will receive a training certificate of completion.View Classes